siyengar/verifiable-attribute-based-key-derivation/draft-iyengar-cfrg-voprfmetadata.md

 the client.
 For large number of values of metadata `b`, this approach generates `O(b)` keys, which can be difficult for clients and servers to manage.
-In contrast, the approach described in this document, the size of the master public key is `O(log b)`, and the public keys of each attribute can be verified against the master key later.
+In contrast, the approach described in this document, the size of the main public key is `O(log b)`, and the public keys of each attribute can be verified against the main key later.

 # Security Considerations